CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 #### Goals:

--   To have a large and eclectic record collection on display, including every record by Arcade Fire, Bon Iver, and Daft Punk.
+-   To have a large and eclectic record collection on display in his house, including every record by Arcade Fire, Bon Iver, and Daft Punk.
 -   To create new productions with obscure songs that haven't been sampled before.
 -   To have his sound system and turn table working at their optimum at all times.